 I have created a series of collaborations with preeminent publishers during my time at Kingston.
 I devised an ongoing creative link and ' real world' project with Vintage Books where collaborative teams of Illustration Animation students work with top authors and senior staff at Penguin Random House to devise animated 'shorts' to accompany the release of key pieces of literature.

 Art and design is all too often studied, researched and understood through myopic lenses.
 I have a passionate interest in trying to ensure a much wider understanding and have worked hard to internationalise our subjects.
-I have lectured and run projects in Botswana, Japan, Norway, Taiwan, Thailand and the USA and have been instrumental in making our courses at Kingston much more international and outward-facing.
+I have lectured and run projects in India, Botswana, Japan, Norway, Taiwan, South Korea, Thailand and the USA and have been instrumental in making our courses at Kingston much more international and outward-facing.

 Professional Illustration commissions (selection)